A packaged, fiber-coupled waveguide-enhanced Raman spectroscopic sensor: Chip design and fabrication

 \section{Chip design and fabrication}

 The silicon nitride photonic sensor was made using a custom fabrication process at the MIT Microsystems Technology Laboratory.
-The final layer stack of the device consists of a 3\,$\mu$m bottom thermal oxide, a 200\,nm thick LPCVD silicon nitride waveguide layer, and a 2\,$\mu$m TEOS SiO$_2$ top cladding.
+The final layer stack of the device consists of a 3\,$\mu$m bottom thermal oxide, a 200\,nm thick LPCVD silicon nitride waveguide layer, and a 2\,$\mu$m tetraethyl orthosilicate (TEOS) SiO$_2$ top cladding.
 The ridge waveguide is partially etched such that $\sim$35\,nm of silicon nitride remains.
-This thin layer acts as a wet etch stop when opening sensing windows with buffered oxide etch.
-A deep oxide etch step (5\,$\mu$m depth) defines facets for edge coupling a flat cleaved single mode fiber (Nufern 780-HP) to the waveguides, and a deep reactive ion etch step (150\,$\mu$m depth) removes enough substrate so the fiber can access the facet.
+This thin layer acts as a wet etch stop when opening sensing windows with a buffered oxide etch.
+A deep oxide etch step (5\,$\mu$m depth) defines facets for edge coupling a flat cleaved single-mode fiber (Nufern 780-HP) to the waveguides, and a deep reactive ion etch step (150\,$\mu$m depth) removes enough substrate so the fiber can access the facet.

-On the chip (see Fig.~\ref{fig:layout}), 100\,$\mu$m long inverse spot-size converters with 75\,nm wide tips expand the waveguide mode to allow for more efficient fiber coupling (with a theoretical $-3.0$\,dB/facet insertion loss, and a measured loss of $-7.2$\,dB/facet).
-The single mode waveguides are 500\,nm wide, and a $2\times2$ coupler (20\,$\mu$m long, 0.4\,$\mu$m gap) is used to split light into two arms.
-A multi-mode interferometer (MMI) with 2.7\,$\mu$m $\times$ 1.5\,$\mu$m dimensions is used to convert the TE polarized strip mode to a TE polarized slot mode \cite{Deng2016a}.
-The slot waveguide consists of two 350\,nm rails and a 100\,nm slot gap.
+On the chip (see Fig.~\ref{fig:layout}(a)), 100\,$\mu$m long inverse spot-size converters with 75\,nm wide tips expand the waveguide mode to allow for more efficient fiber coupling (with a theoretical $-3.0$\,dB/facet insertion loss, and a measured loss of $-7.2$\,dB/facet).
+The single-mode waveguides are 500\,nm wide, and a $2\times2$ directional coupler (20\,$\mu$m long, 0.4\,$\mu$m gap) is used to split light into two arms.
+A multi-mode interferometer (MMI) with 2.7\,$\mu$m $\times$ 1.5\,$\mu$m dimensions (Fig.~\ref{fig:layout}(b)) is used to convert the TE polarized strip mode to a TE polarized slot mode \cite{Deng2016a}.
+The slot waveguide consists of two 350\,nm rails and a 100\,nm slot gap (Fig.~\ref{fig:layout}(c)) with a total waveguide width of 800 nm.
 These waveguides then enter the spiral waveguide sensing region which is 8\,cm long and consists of 100\,$\mu$m radius bends.
 Backward-propagating Raman generated light travels back to the $2\times2$ coupler where approximately half of the light is carried to an output port at the opposite edge of the chip as the input.